bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 ##   S 3568 3625
 {% endhighlight %}

 We can also produce multidimensional tables based on three or more categorical variables.
-For this, we leverage the `ftable()` function to print the results more attractively:
+For this, we leverage the `ftable()` function to print the results more attractively.
+In this case we assess the count of customers by marital status, gender, and location:

 {% highlight r %}